Education and Support for Parents of Hemiplegic Children

 Helping Hemi Hands Membership

-A specialist-supported membership designed to provide parents with the knowledge, confidence, and ongoing guidance to effectively deliver upper limb therapy at home.
-Teaching evidence-based therapy techniques, whilst giving you access to a like minded, supportive community of parents.
+A specialist-supported membership designed to give you the knowledge and confidence to effectively carry out your child’s upper limb therapy Learn how to use evidence-based therapy in a way that feels realistic for everyday life, while being supported by experienced therapists and a community of parents on a similar journey.
 New exercises should always be discussed with a health professional who knows your child

 Meet Your Physiotherapist